If you think this program is for you, please begin the application process early to increase opportunities for acceptance.

-Malcolm Ferrier is an instructor of Management Information Systems, Database Systems, and IT Project Management at BCIT.
-He is also the owner and founder of Ferrier Consulting, a Vancouver-based IT consulting company that has developed multiple applications for public and private organizations since 2002.
+Malcolm Ferrier is Program Head of the Business Information Technology Management (BITMAN) program and an instructor of Management Information Systems, Database Design, IT Project Management, and Cloud Business Development at the British Columbia Institute of Technology (BCIT).
+He is also the owner and founder of Ferrier Consulting, a Vancouver-based IT consulting company that has developed multiple applications for public and private organizations since 2002, ESP Analytics, a software selection web application startup, and TaskForce Automation, a project task scheduling web application startup.
 Malcolm has an MBA from Queen's University, a B.Sc. from the University of Alberta, and the PMP (Project Management Professional) designation from the Project Management Institute.

 Matt Baxter has been using computers since 1976.
 He developed his first website in 1992 and has gone on to develop many more.
 When you check your timetable you are using one of the sites designed by him.
 He has been teaching at BCIT in the School of Business since 1986.
 His last professional development leave was spent at PMC Sierra, a global provider of integrated circuit chips for broadband communications.